Key Takeaways

 ZK proofs are capable of a wide range of applications in the real world as the technology advances.
 One of Aleo’s main frameworks used to address some of these utilities is realized through the zkML transpiler.

 The zkML transpiler is an open-source SDK that interconnects Python (one of machine learning’s most popular languages) and zero-knowledge cryptography via zk-SNARKs.
-Engineers are able to train their machine learning models as they normally would then utilize the transpiler to convert their model into Leo, a ZK-friendly programming language compatible with the Aleo network.
+In principle, developers can train models using familiar machine-learning workflows and then use ZK-oriented tooling to convert supported model logic into Leo or Aleo-compatible circuits, depending on the model and implementation constraints.

 Through the combination of the zkML transpiler, the Leo language, and other systems, engineers are able to create a wide range of machine learning models, unlocking potential utilities in a wide range of industries (especially those where data security and regulatory scrutiny is prevalent).